UhhhAaron/SaladBind/README.md

 2. Mine for around 5-15 minutes (Chopping stage)
 3. Find your Salad logs.
 A guide can be found [here](https://support.salad.com/hc/en-us/articles/360042215512-How-To-Find-Your-Salad-Log-Files)
 4. Search for "rig ID" in the main.log file and copy it.
 Both Ethermine worker ID and Nicehash rig ID are supported.
-5. Paste the Rig ID into the terminal (on Windows, use right-click)
+5. Paste the Rig ID into the terminal (on Windows, right-click in the SaladBind window to paste)

 You are now ready to go!